Peer Review Policy

 IMR Press requires editorial staff or editors not be involved in processing their own academic work.
 Guest Editors should not hold conflicts of interest with authors whose work they are assessing (e.g., from the same institution or collaborate closely).
 In this case, the Editor-in-Chief or a suitable Editorial Board member will make final acceptance decisions for submitted papers.
 To know more information about handling articles submitted by editors.

 It is essential that all who participate in producing the journal, who conduct themselves as authors, reviewers and editors, strictly adhere to the highest level of professional ethical standards.
-By submitting a manuscript to this journal, each author explicitly confirms that the manuscript meets the highest ethical standards from the author and coauthors including proper statistical investigations and thorough ethical reviews by the data owning organisations.
+To acquire more details.

 IMR Press follow the best practices such as those outlined by these organizations: